 Open and Receiver In Canal RIC Hearing Aids (Open / RIC)

-Receiver In Canal (RIC) or Open hearing aids are fast approaching Behind The Ear (BTE) hearing aids as the most popular type of hearing aid chosen by new users.
 Their design is based on the traditional BTE hearing aid, however the revolution sits in the separation of the microphone, amplifier and processor into a small casing that sits behind the ear, and then putting the receiver/speaker into a small dome that sits directly in the ear which is connected to the casing via a thin wire.
-This results in them being smaller, suffering less from feedback and producing a more natural sound.

 If you would like to find out more about Open / Receiver In Canal (RIC) hearing aids then please see our list of the advantages and disadvantages below, or contact our expert team.
 We can also arrange for your free hearing test with one of our network of qualified local audiologists.